History Of The Dakota People In Minnesota

 unknown number of Indians were killed.
 In the aftermath, 38 Dakota captives were hanged for

-"voluntary participation in murders and massacres," and the Dakota remaining in Minnesota
+'voluntary participation in murders and massacres,' and the Dakota remaining in Minnesota

 were removed to reservations in Nebraska.
-(Some later returned to Minnesota.)
-Meanwhile,
+Meanwhile, the Ojibwa were relegated to reservations

-the Ojibwa were relegated to reservations on remnants of their former lands."
+on remnants of their former lands."

 What happened to the Dakota in 1862 and afterward was a grievous crime against humanity.
 If it had occurred in this present